Bathroom in need of a modern update? These modern bathroom trends will add instant pizazz to your bathroom space.

 Baths are becoming increasingly leggy, which not only looks elegant but works wonders in smaller bathrooms.
 The Vigore from Clearwater, with its distinctive sculptured feet, is a stylish and contemporary addition to any space.
 Made from natural stone, it retains heat – making it energy efficient – and the soft curved design is a nod to one of the new season’s biggest bathroom trends.

 Bathroom basins don't have to be boring.
 Choosing something pretty to look at in the bathroom won’t be hard with Kohler’s Wading Pool basins.
 Featuring 17th-century Dutch art on onyx backdrops, they're super-chic.

 Struggling to make a design statement in your shoebox of a bathroom?
 Enter the new Elm Mini made by Kast Concrete Basins.
 With a distinctive pinstripe pattern and integrated splashback, it comes in a staggering 28 colours – from the palest white to a punchy orange.

 What if you could fit a workout in every morning without even leaving the bathroom?
-Such is the idea of Mattia Pareschi’s Gym Space concept for Scavolini – a wall-mounted structure dedicated to exercise, blended with bathroom fittings – helping you squeeze in leg lifts while you wait for the shower to warm up.
+Such is the idea of Mattia Pareschi’s Gym Space concept for Scavolini – a wall-mounted structure dedicated to exercise, blended with bathroom fittings (and his 'n' hers basins) – helping you squeeze in leg lifts while you wait for the shower to warm up.